mo-ibrahim22/YumTastic/README.md

 ## Technologies Used

+- **Angular:** YumTastic is built using the Angular framework.
 - **HTML, CSS, Bootstrap:** Front-end layout and design are done using HTML, CSS, and Bootstrap.
-- **Angular:** YumTastic is built using the Angular framework.
 - **TypeScript:** YumTastic's functionality is implemented using TypeScript.
+- **Routing:** Angular routing is used for navigation between different components.
+- **Standalone Components:** YumTastic uses standalone components for modularity and reusability.
 - **Service and Data Binding:** Angular services and data binding are utilized for efficient data management.
 - **API Integration:** External APIs are used to fetch recipe data.
 - **LocalStorage:** LocalStorage is employed to save favorite recipes and user-added recipes.